(For more Paris pages please scroll down)

 …or the golden statues of the Pont Alexander III - the four ‘Fames’ – those of Science, Industry, Commerce and the Arts.

-No-one ever did discover how such a confusion of what to an adult are unrelated objects could occur in a six-year old.
+No-one ever did discover how such a confusion of what to an adult are unrelated objects could seem closely alighned in the mind of a six-year old child.

 Here, I love the fact the lion seems to be roaring a puff of steam into the cold night air as the one lonely cloud of the pastel blue twilight drifted into position behind him.

-Aligned as the Pont Alexander III 18th century lights are lit: you can have all these Paris icons all in a row, and beautifully framed.
+As the Pont Alexander III 18th century lights are lit: you can have these Paris icons all in a row, and beautifully framed.

 This is my secret place to align blurred outlines of the monuments of Paris as they stand out against the sunset.